Are Surveys Effective in UX Research?

 When should you use surveys in your user research workflow?

-For example, they cannot be relied upon to get good qualitative feedback, and therefore, they should not be used as a primary data collection method.
-On the other hand, surveys make one of the most effective supplemental tools for corroborating existing hypothesis.
+For example, they can’t be relied upon to get good qualitative feedback, and therefore, they should not be used as a primary data collection method.
+On the other hand, surveys make one of the most effective supplemental tools for corroborating existing hypotheses.

 UX survey example: Will anyone pay for my product?